MPI - Plants Biosecurity Index

 Brief: The Ministry for Primary Industries is responsible for export opportunities for our primary industries, improving sector productivity, ensuring the food we produce is safe, increasing sustainable resource use, and protecting New Zealand from biological risk.

-I worked at MPI as UX designer, responsive web designer, front-end developer, e-govt compliance specialist and post-integration tester, designing and building a series of web-based applications and tools within the biosecurity sphere, under the umbrella of the PIER (Product Import and Export Requirements) project.
+I worked at MPI as UX designer, content designer, responsive web designer, front-end developer, e-govt compliance specialist and post-integration tester, designing and building a series of web-based applications and tools within the biosecurity sphere, under the umbrella of the PIER (Product Import and Export Requirements) project.

 As a last-minute addition to the PIER family, we were asked to redesign and rebuild the Plants Biosecurity Index (PBI) and integrate it into SilverStripe, ready for launch at the same time as the updated ONZPR and new PIER Search tools.